Qbiwan/diffusion-nbs/Macaw_dancer/README.md

             - good for scanning random seed space
           - the lower the resolution of this image.
             - image will be not photo-realistic

+    - possible problem at higher resolution
+      - at low res, there will be out-of-focus objects in the background sucvh as people, houses
+      - at high res, people/things in background disappears
         - background in images tend to become parimonious
-                - people in background disappears when resolution goes up.

 2. start_step
     - start_step will determine the starting variance